KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 4 - [Streamer Design](./streamer_design.md)

-- This section talks our design- and run-time configurable streamer.
+- This section talks about our design- and run-time configurable streamer.
 - Streamers help streamline data accesses for an accelerator.

 5 - [Building the Architecture](./build_system.md)